istio/istio/kubernetes/INSTALL.md

     http://<servicegraph-svc-external-IP>:8088/dotviz

-*The example templates contain services configured as type LoadBalancer.
-If services are deployed with type NodePort, kubectl proxy must be started, and the istio-dashboard in grafana must be edited to use the proxy.
-Grafana can be accessed via the proxy from:*
+*The addons yaml files contain services configured as type LoadBalancer.
+If services are deployed with type NodePort, start kubectl proxy, and edit Grafana's Istio-dashboard to use the proxy.
+Access Grafana via kubectl proxy:*

     http://127.0.0.1:8001/api/v1/proxy/namespaces/<ns>/services/grafana:3000/dashboard/db/istio-dashboard

 **Deploy your apps**

-You can start deploy your apps, or try one of the examples apps from demos directory.
-Please read the associated README.md in each demo directory.
+Deploy your apps, or try one of the example apps from demos directory.
+Each app directory contains an associated README.md providing more details.